gramat/get-and-clean-cours-project/README.md

 **Preporatory steps are:**

-The function getting pathnames for necessary data files
+Write the function getting pathnames for necessary data files

 and make possible to test are there these files at all